codeWithEdison/drive-logix-connect/SEO_IMPLEMENTATION.md

-# SEO Implementation Guide - Lovely Cargo Rwanda
+# SEO Implementation Guide - Loveway Logistics Rwanda

 ## Overview
-This document outlines the comprehensive SEO implementation for Lovely Cargo, optimized for the Rwanda logistics market.
+This document outlines the comprehensive SEO implementation for Loveway Logistics, optimized for the Rwanda logistics market.

 ## ✅ Implemented Features